HwWobbe/WipHww/README.md

 <hr>

 ## queued
+* Next task: apply SamTabH StackEdit inputs to a repoFile.
+* GistHw testing( Sync ... ) starting with a careful re-istallation of the deskTop version
+* review npm

 * line staging happens at https://dynalist.io/d/_Xd3otdU1KRsesIKNqQfSBBB since ..
 * Unicode symbols are being published as part of a Dynalist file (add the URL)
 * .. https://unicode-table.com/en/blocks/mathematical-alphanumeric-symbols/